mgabilo/concept-discovery/README.md

 The software used to parse sentences in Wikipedia was a modified version of the Charniak parser which minimally reconstructs clause structures from the parse tree.
-The features (word vectors) were then extracted from these minimal clause structures.
+The features (frequency-based word vectors) were then extracted from these minimal clause structures.
 This software is not currently available due to unclear licensing restrictions.
-Of course, it should not be too much trouble to parse new sentences using e.g., Stanford Parser, and write code to generate similar features.
+In addition, the parses of the Wikipedia sentences are also not available.

 ## License